 The academic program at Arrowsmith School comprises classes in English and mathematics.
 Most students spend approximately one-quarter of their school day engaged in these lessons which are set by ability and with regard to each student’s needs.

 The academic program at Arrowsmith School is an important part of the Arrowsmith student’s experience.
-Not only does it contain curriculum content necessary to the child’s knowledge base but it also allows students to apply their developing cognitive abilities.
+Not only does it contain curriculum content necessary to the child’s knowledge base but it also allows students to apply their developing learning abilities.
 The structure of the academic program provides the students with a routine found in most mainstream classrooms.

 The academic program has been created using the objectives found in Ontario Ministry of Education Curriculum documents.
 Because students arrive at Arrowsmith with a wide range of needs and experience, we recognize the need for individualization of the academic programs.